Civic Quest

 There are no prerequisites for attending, save a curious mind.
 Our format: I welcome the group with a very short introduction to the day’s reading, we read out loud for roughly 30 minutes, we discuss until 8:30pm, we go home.

-While I do hold a PhD in Classics and teach at Monmouth University, Civic Quest is not a class.
+While I do hold a PhD in Classics and teach at Monmouth University, Civic Quest is not really a class; nor is it a book club.
 It is a vigorous refuge for civic thinkers, a public forum for sapiens, a room full of philosophers seeking the truth about human nature, the common good, and what a free and virtuous society looks like today.
 At Civic Quest we believe that civic affairs ought to be open, argumentative, and friendly.

 Reading Plan